MODERN TEXTILE-INSPIRED JEWELRY

 A fresh, bold take on the traditional textile techniques of Macrame, Crochet and Braiding,

-Handmade by artisan women seeking to create a better life for themselves,
+Handcrafted in collaboration with artisan women seeking to create a better life for themselves,

 your purchase provides training, employment and hope to women and families living in poverty.

 In October 2016, founder Kelli Ronci, arrived in India with suitcase full of cord and knotting boards to meet with a small group of artisan women in Delhi.
 They introduced her to the local markets and began training in the art of knotting to learn how to create her designs.
 After about a year and a half of creating first batches, CORDA is proud to now have a small Delhi-based studio where “the ladies” come to assist in creating all of the macrame and braided designs in the line.

 By providing a living wage, clean drinking water, a safe work environment, and transportation to and from the workplace, CORDA aspires to help each of these women build a brighter future for themselves and their families.